keabraekman/wordle-solver/README.md

 The next step is to create a web service that allows users to input their wordle guesses in a web page that would then compute the ideal next guess.
 Although including such code in a browser is quite tricky...

+PS :
+It is not completely clear whether or not we should value median of possible answers or mean of possible answers as a better indicator.
+Using median, the best word to use is REIST (41 possible answers).
+Using mean, the best word to use is RAISE (61 possible answers).

+The mean of RAISE is 83
+The median of REIST is 43